denis-berthier/CSP-Rules-V2.1/UPDATES.md

+#### 2024 Oct 26 (SudoRules):
+* Add (extended) resolution rules seeing templates as patterns, usable as and combinable with any other resolution rules; templates have the lowest priorities.

+#### 2024 Jul 01 (SudoRules):
+* Add functions for recording some types of calculations in appropriate files, functions for filtering the contents of resulting files according to various criteria;  clean and expand the set of statistical functions.

+#### 2024 Jan 26 (SudoRules):
+* Add functions for recording the expansions of puzzles (e.g. the BRT-expansions)

+#### 2024 Jan 05 (SudoRules):
+* Add statistical functions and functions for comparing files (e.g. of ratings).

 #### 2023 December 4 (SudoRules):
-* add functions for filtering puzzles that have some fixed rating or have their rating above some fixed raing.
-This may be useful e.g. for extracting T&E(2) or T&E(3) puzzles from a mixed list of hard puzzles, or for extracting T&E(2) puzzles with a high value of their BpB rating.
+* add functions for extracting puzzles that have some fixed rating or have their rating above some fixed rating.
+This may be useful e.g. for extracting T&E(2) or T&E(3) puzzles from a mixed list of hard puzzles, or for extracting T&E(2) puzzles with a high value of their BxB rating.

 #### 2023 November 11 (Generic):
 * Extend ORk splitting rules upto length 16 (instead of 12).